gfek/Lepus/README.md

 ## Lepus
 **Sub-domain finder**

-**Lepus** is a utility where it can help pentesters to identify and collect sub-domains for a given domain.
+**Lepus** is a utility for identifying and collecting subdomains for a given domain.
 Subdomain discovery is a crucial part during the reconnaissance phase.

 ### Services